- 1 Terrarium position

 Neofinetia falcata is a beautiful and deservedly popular orchid, it’s sometimes referred to as the Samurai Orchid.
 Neofinetia falcata produces beautiful, white, fragrant flowers, although I must say that Neofinetia falcata remains a very beautiful orchid even when it’s not in bloom, as the leaves form a rather attractive shape and have a beauty and charm all of their own.

-Phalaenopsis gibbosa is a charming little orchid, it really is a darling.
-I am so happy to have included this miniature orchid in my White Orchid Trial BiOrbAir Terrarium, I hope Phalaenopsis gibbosa will grow well inside this terrarium.
+Phalaenopsis thailandica is a charming little orchid, it really is a darling.
+I am so happy to have included this miniature orchid in my White Orchid Trial BiOrbAir Terrarium, I hope that this Phalaenopsis thailandica specimen will grow well inside this terrarium.

 Phalaenopsis micholitzii is a much larger species of Phalaenopsis, I hope this orchid specimen will grow well inside my White Orchid BiOrbAir Terrarium.